 When To Let Go Of A Long Distance Relationship?

 Long-distance relationships can fail for many reasons.
-So now is the question of when to let go of a long-distance relationship?
+It is important to know when to let go.

 4. When to let go of a long distance relationship: The Romance Is Gone